vai-04/Dev_Journal/Prelude.md

-# The Story So Far...
+# The Story So Far:

  ***
 > Oh what a journey this has been- from thinking i will be done with frontend and backend in 3 months max and then focus on learning devops to just starting React tutorials in my second semester in college...
 >
 > What changed, one might ask.
 And well life happened😂.